 How They're Treated

 Small tumors may not need treatment.
 Your doctor will check you regularly with CT or MRI scans to see if the tumor grows.

 Bigger tumors are removed with surgery.
 Your surgeon will try to take out as much of the tumor as possible.

 Radiation is another treatment.
 It uses high-energy X-rays to shrink tumors.
 Doctors use radiation on tumors when they:

 A type of radiation treatment called stereotactic radiosurgery is an option for some brain tumors.
 It aims high doses of radiation directly at your tumor to avoid harming nearby tissues.

-Your doctor will discuss all of your treatment options with you, and help you decide on a plan that is best for you.
+Your doctor will discuss all of your treatment options with you and help you decide on a plan that’s best for you.